Sterling, Colorado

 Sterling is a home rule municipality and the county seat and most populous municipality of Logan County, Colorado, United States.
-Sterling is the principal city of the Sterling, CO Micropolitan Statistical Area.
-The city population was 13,753 at the 2020 census.

-Sterling is the largest city on the Colorado plains outside of the Front Range Urban Corridor and the county seat of Logan County and the site of the domed Logan County courthouse, built in 1909.
+The city population was 13,735 at the 2020 census.
+Sterling is the largest city in the Eastern Plains region of Colorado and the site of the domed Logan County Courthouse, built in 1909.
+The city is also home to Northeastern Junior College, enrolling over 1,500 students annually.

 History

 A post office called Sterling has been in operation since 1874.
 The community was named for Sterling, Illinois, the native home of a railroad official.

 Geography

 Sterling is 128 mi northeast of Denver, and is located on Interstate 76, on the 'eastern plains' of northeastern Colorado.

 According to the United States Census Bureau, the city has a total area of 7.43 sqmi, all land.

 Climate

 According to the Köppen Climate Classification system, Sterling has a semi-arid climate, abbreviated "BSk" on climate maps.